Interactions-as-a-Service/d1-orm/README.md

 ✨ A simple, strictly typed ORM, to assist you in using [Cloudflare's D1 product](https://blog.cloudflare.com/introducing-d1/)

+API reference can be found at https://d1-orm.pages.dev/modules

-Docs can be found at https://d1-orm.pages.dev
+Docs can be found at https://d1-orm.pages.dev/guides

 ## Installation